boscoh/peptagram/readme.md

 In this download, we have examples of:

 - Morpheus & mzML
-- TPP & fasta & mzML
+- TPP & fasta
 - TPP & x!Tandem
 - TPP & Mascot & fasta
-- MaxQuant
+- MaxQuant & fasta

 These will be discussed in detail below.

-## Example: Morpheus and mzML
+### Example: Morpheus and mzML

 Morpheus is a search engine designed for high-quality data, where the assumption that MS/MS peaks are well-resolved results in better performance.
 As Morpheus does not come with a bundled viewer, `peptagram` provides a unique tool to view Morpheus proteomics search results.